eaudeweb/cbd-chm-toolkit/README.md

 # Developer notes

+- Create your own aliases by adding a file `drush/aliases/aliases.local.php`

-1. Use the `chm.ptk` injected service to access global functionality.
+- Use the `chm.ptk` injected service to access global functionality.
 Also add new functionality to this service.
 To access this service:

   ```
   $chm = \Drupal::service('chm.ptk');
   $example = $chm->getExampleConfiguration();
   ```